pgjdbc/pgjdbc/README.md

     cd pgjdbc && mvn checkstyle:check

-Use 4 spaces for indenting, do not use tabs, trim space at end of lines.
+Use 2 spaces for indenting, do not use tabs, trim space at end of lines.
 Always put braces, even for single-line `if`.
 Always put `default:` case for `switch` statement.

+Note: there are formatter configurations in `pgjdbc/src/main/checkstyle` folder.

 ### Test